Decentralized Deep Learning using Momentum-Accelerated Consensus: Introduction

-For smooth and strongly-convex objective functions, when the step-size is appropriately chosen to be constant, we first establish that the convergence rate of the proposed algorithm is linear.
-We then relax the requirement of strong-convexity using the Polyak-\L{}ojasiewicz criterion and obtain the convergence rate to be linear in the quasi-convex.
-For smooth and nonconvex objective functions, we then show the convergence to a \textit{first-order stationary point}, that is, the algorithm produces an estimate $x$ with sufficiently small gradient ($\|\nabla f(x)\|\leq \varepsilon$) after $\mathcal{O}(1/\varepsilon)$ iterations.
+For smooth and nonconvex objective functions, we show the convergence to a \textit{first-order stationary point}, that is, the algorithm produces an estimate $x$ with sufficiently small gradient ($\|\nabla f(x)\|\leq \varepsilon$) after $\mathcal{O}(1/\varepsilon+1/(N\varepsilon^2))$ iterations, where $N$ is the number of agents.
+Additional results on strongly-convex and its relaxation using the Polyak-\L{}ojasiewicz criterion is provided in the supplementary materials.

 We empirically compare DMSGD with baseline decentralized methods such as D-PSGD/CDSGD~\cite{lian2017can,jiang2017collaborative}.
-We show that when the momentum term is appropriately weighted, DMSGD is faster and more accurate than these baseline methods, suggesting the benefits of its use on practice. \paragraph{Other related work.} Federated learning was initially proposed by~\cite{mcmahan2016communication,konevcny2016federated}, with the motivation for learning in a setting where there are several clients (e.g. mobile devices etc.) and a server to communicate with all the clients.
-More recently, several researchers have shown interests in federated learning and the challenges involved in it.
-A more elaborate and detailed review is given in ~\cite{kairouz2019advances}.
+We show that when the momentum term is appropriately weighted, DMSGD is faster and more accurate than these baseline methods, suggesting the benefits of its use on practice.

-Early works in decentralized deep learning without a central server include~\citet{lian2017can,jiang2017collaborative,assran2018stochastic,tang2018d2,wang2018cooperative,kamp2018efficient,xin2019variance,nadiradze2019popsgd}.
-Approaches such as Consensus based Distributed SGD (CDSGD)~\cite{jiang2017collaborative} and Decentralized Parallel SGD (D-PSGD)~\cite{lian2017can} consider optimization over fixed communication topologies.
-(We note that D-PSGD and CDSGD are essentially similar and differ only in implementation).
-However, these works do not provide a rigorous analysis of momentum-based methods. \citet{assran2018stochastic} implement the PushSum gossip algorithm with stochastic updates. \citet{wang2018cooperative,wang2018adaptive} present a framework for communication-efficient SGD algorithms where they study error-runtime tradeoffs. \citet{nadiradze2019popsgd} provide a population-based model for decentralized learning. \citet{kamp2018efficient} propose a protocol to handle different phases of training and adaptively perform model-averaging based on a trade-off between communication and model performance. \citet{jiang2018consensus,li2019communication} also obtain similar communication-convergence tradeoffs.